-Though the red fern is only a legend, some ferns do have red stems, red veins or leaves that are nearly red at some point.
-While they do not have mythical power, ferns with a touch of red amid the green can add a touch of color to a shady garden, an especially attractive addition for imaginative gardeners familiar with Rawls' creation.
+Though the red fern is only a legend, some fern plants do have red stems, red veins, or leaves that are nearly red at some point.
+While they don't have mythical power, ferns with a touch of red amid the green can add a touch of color to a shady garden, an especially attractive addition for imaginative gardeners familiar with Rawls' creation.
 Several ferns might be regarded as red ferns.

 The widely grown Japanese painted fern (Athyrium niponicum 'Pictum') is a showy fern with metallic silver-gray fronds touched with blue and red.
 It likes moist soil and part to full shade, showing its colors most vividly in cooler climates.
 You'll need to add 2 to 3 inches of compost in the spring.
 It will grow in U.S. Department of Agriculture plant hardiness zones 3 through 8, growing dormant in winter.
 It is a favorite of the Pacific Northwest.

 The fronds of the autumn fern (Dyopteris erythrosora, USDA zones 5 through 8) unfold in a copper-red color turning green as they mature.
 Autumn fern likes deep, rich, moist, organic soil.
-It does not like sun, heat, drought, compacted soil, pollution or urban growing conditions in general.
+It doesn't like sun, heat, drought, compacted soil, pollution, or urban growing conditions in general.
 It needs continuous moisture and at least partial shade to survive.
 The shade of east or north-facing walls is ideal.

 The eared lady fern (Athyrium otophorum, USDA zones 5 through 9) grows from 1 to 2 feet tall, spreading equally wide, and grows in rich, moist soil.
 The dark mahogany red stems bear green fronds.
-Although it is deciduous, its fronds remain green until early winter.
+Although it's deciduous, its fronds remain green until early winter.